 Our aim is to equip senior decision-makers in financial institutions around the world to meet the increasing challenges which they face professionally.

 Accreditation - Windsor

 This Training Series is accredited by Continuing Professional Development (CPD) & Continuing Professional Education (CPE)

-Earn up to 22 CPD/ CPE Accreditation points and receive a certificate when attending a seminar at the Cambridge Training Series 2018.
+Earn up to 22 CPD/ CPE Accreditation points and receive a certificate when attending a seminar at the Windsor Training Series.